Gump Worsley: Career

 In the fall of 1952 he was signed by the New York Rangers of the NHL.
 Although he played for a last-place team, he won the Calder Memorial Trophy as rookie of the year.
 However, after asking for a pay increase of $500 a year, he was sent back down to the minor leagues the following season.
 In 1953-54, playing for the Vancouver Canucks of the WHL, he won the league's most valuable player award.

 In 1954-55, Worsley returned to the Rangers, replacing Johnny Bower.
 He toiled for the Rangers for the next nine seasons, generally playing well for a poor team.
 In the 1955–56 New York Rangers season opener against the Chicago Blackhawks, Worsley made 43 saves, setting a franchise record.
+In that season, he set a new league record for most shots allowed (2,574) and most saves (2,376), both of which remain NHL records.

 In the summer of 1963, Worsley became involved in the establishment of a players' union, and the Rangers promptly traded him to the Montreal Canadiens.
 He spent much of the next two seasons in the American Hockey League with the Quebec Aces and was named to the AHL's First All-Star Team in 1964.
 Returning to the NHL, Worsley played his best years for the Canadiens as the team won the Stanley Cup in 1965, 1966, 1968 and 1969.
 His best season was 1968, when he won the Vezina Trophy, attained a goals-against average of 1.98 — the lowest in his career — and earned eleven straight wins in the playoffs.
 In 1969–70, however, he had a dispute with general manager Sam Pollock over being demoted to the minors, and head coach Claude Ruel's decision to favor Rogatien Vachon made Worsley quit in the middle of the season.
 Pollock suggested Worsley accept a two-week conditioning stint to work his way back to the Canadiens, but the veteran netminder refused.
 Worsley was suspended for not reporting to the Canadiens' Montreal Voyageurs farm team and told Pollock he intended to retire.